-Trevor Archer specialises in complex investigations, particularly those relating to financial crime prosecuted by the SFO, HMRC, FCA, BEIS, and the CPS.
+Trevor Archer specialises in complex investigations, particularly those relating to financial crime prosecuted by the SFO, the Insolvency Service, HMRC, the FCA, and the CPS.

-Trevor has extensive experience advising on matters of privilege, and was admitted to the Bar in the Turks and Caicos Islands for that specific purpose.
-More recently, he has advised major banks in the UK and the US on privilege.
-Trevor has also acted as independent counsel for the SFO, BEIS, and HMRC.
+Trevor has extensive experience advising on matters of privilege; he was admitted to the Bar in the Turks and Caicos Islands to act as independent counsel during a bribery investigation and prosecution of former Government Ministers and real-estate developers.
+More recently, Trevor has advised major banks in the UK and the US on privilege, and he has acted as independent counsel for the SFO, the Insolvency Service, and HMRC.

 Trevor also regularly prosecutes and defends fraud prosecuted by the CPS specialist fraud group, including VAT fraud investigated by HMRC and benefit fraud.
 Notable defence instructions include a boiler room fraud, a banking fraud and a misconduct in public office/fraud trial.

 - R v AB Ltd and CD Ltd (2020-2021) Junior counsel for the SFO in UK’s eleventh and twelfth DPAs.
 Press report: [Serious Fraud Office]

 - R v Guralp Systems Limited (2016-2019) Junior counsel for the SFO in UK’s sixth deferred prosecution agreement (DPA) Press report: Serious Fraud Office

 - R v G & others (2016-2019) Junior counsel for the SFO in prosecution of three individuals for conspiracy to make corrupt payments to a foreign public official.

 - Op.
 Vouch: R v T & others (2018-2019) Junior counsel for CPS Specialist Fraud Division in prosecution of 10 defendants for boiler room fraud and conspiracy to launder criminal property in the UK and abroad.